 Angus Fung

-I am a Ph.D candidate at the University of Toronto, Robotics Institute, advised by Goldie Nejat, where I work on robot perception and control using self-supervised learning and generative AI.
+I completed my Ph.D at the University of Toronto, Robotics Institute, advised by Goldie Nejat, where I work on robot perception and control using self-supervised learning and generative AI.

 Outside of research: